RedisGraph/RedisGraph/docs/docs/configuration.md

 #### Example

 ```
-$ redis-server --loadmodule ./redisgraph.so THREAD_COUNT 4
+$ redis-server --loadmodule ./falkordb.so THREAD_COUNT 4
 ```

 ---

 ### CACHE_SIZE

-The max number of queries for RedisGraph to cache.
+The max number of queries for FalkorDB to cache.
 When a new query is encountered and the cache is full, meaning the cache has reached the size of `CACHE_SIZE`, it will evict the least recently used (LRU) entry.

 #### Default